 Growing weed comes with lots of challenges, though having to handle pests is one of the most irritating and damaging things about cultivation.
 One pest that has recently taken the cannabis world by storm, specifically in Europe, is stink bugs, a new kind of cannabis pest that loves weed as much as the next guy.
 Here's a little explanation of what they are, as well as how to keep them out of your garden:

-Stink bugs are insects which derive from Eastern Asia, though were accidentally introduced to the US in the 90s, and very recently into Europe.
+Stink bugs are insects that derive from Eastern Asia, though were accidentally introduced to the US in the 90s, and very recently into Europe.
 Unfortunately for growers, stink bugs absolutely adore marijuana, and will do everything in their power to get to, and make their home in, your grow.

 Getting rid of them

-The little pests are about an inch in size, and are characterized by their hard, brown shell that is shaped like a shield.
+The little pests are about an inch in size and are characterized by their hard, brown shell that is shaped like a shield.
 Though, there are also green varieties.
-Stink bugs are named as such because, you guessed it, they stink, though only when they are bothered or crushed.
+Stink bugs are named as such because you guessed it, they stink, though only when they are bothered or crushed.
 They do this to warn off natural predators, such as lizards.
 Stink bugs are totally harmless to humans, though they can seriously harm your cannabis plants if you don't get an infestation under control because they feed off of the flowers and absolutely love to eat developing seeds.

-Of course, sometimes insecticides are needed if the problem becomes very serious, however you should always try neem oil - an all-natural insecticide, before resorting to chemical pesticides.
+Of course, sometimes insecticides are needed if the problem becomes very serious, however, you should always try neem oil - an all-natural insecticide, before resorting to chemical pesticides.
 This is because chemical ones are often toxic to humans and can damage your plants more than the bugs would have in the first place.

-Hopefully this guide has helped you and your stink bug problem, and so you should now have minimal trouble with pests in your grow.
-It is true to say though, that the best method to get rid of bugs and pests is to prevent them ever coming near your garden in the first place, so keep this in mind for future grows.
+Hopefully, this guide has helped you and your stink bug problem, and so you should now have minimal trouble with pests in your grow.
+It is true to say though, that the best method to get rid of bugs and pests is to prevent them from ever coming near your garden in the first place, so keep this in mind for future grows.